No Damage Run

 - Although, depending on the world that is being played, the game will let players use alternate characters (with the exceptions of Steve? and Meat Ninja) for the run, and let players play levels out of order, so it's more flexible with this trope than other games.

 - The Binding of Isaac also has achievements for it, and you get a notification in-game in the form of an unlock.
 They also have "Boy" titles: Basement (Basement/Cellar floors with no damage), Spelunker (Caves), Darkness (Depths/Necropolis), and Momma's (Womb/Utero) Boy for each chapter.
 Darkness is currently the hardest to get.
-It's practically game-imposed with Judas, Samson, and ???: the first two only have one heart to start, the last one has no natural health and must live off rarer heart drops that always stack but never refill, meaning that during a run of bad drops you can take very few hits.
+It's practically game-imposed with Judas, Samson, ??? and The Lost in Rebirth: the first two only have one heart to start, the third has no natural health and must live off rarer heart drops that always stack but never refill, meaning that during a run of bad drops you can take very few hits, the final one can't collect any hearts whatsoever, turning him into the game's only One-Hit-Point Wonder.

 - BIT.TRIP games reward the player with a flashing rainbow PERFECT! on the high scores table for not missing a single beat or other collectible (later games add the requirement of not getting hit by specific projectiles).
 The difficulty of such a run depends on the game, but they are notoriously difficult, enough that the official site recognizes anyone who manages to accomplish such a feat.